Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 The validation is carried out by yet another loop, :class:`~pytorch_lightning.loops.epoch.validation_epoch_loop.ValidationEpochLoop`.

 In the :code:`run()` method, the training epoch loop could in theory simply call the :code:`LightningModule.training_step` already and perform the optimization.
-However, Lightning has built-in support for automatic optimization with multiple optimizers and on top of that also supports truncated back-propagation through time (TODO: add link).
+However, Lightning has built-in support for automatic optimization with multiple optimizers and on top of that also supports :doc:`truncated back-propagation through time <../advanced/sequences>`.
 For this reason there are actually two more loops nested under :class:`~pytorch_lightning.loops.epoch.training_epoch_loop.TrainingEpochLoop`.

 TrainingBatchLoop